sonavoice/sona/PRESS-RELEASE.md

   > Functionality of the virtual assistant is determined by the company that built the virtual assistant, not the developers of the apps or the community

 ## Solution ##
-  > Creat a virtual assistant that allows users to access third part apps that have been built out forthe Vi virtaul assistant environment
+  > Creat a virtual assistant that allows users to access third part apps that have been built out for the sona virtaul assistant environment

 ## Quote from You ##
   > "The first virtual that assistant that allows you to use the apps you know and love, hands-free."